agileproducts/product-copilot/docs/research-findings-financial-practical.md

-# Research Findings: Finamcial & Practical
+# Research Findings: Financial & Practical

 Let's leave this until we are ready to actually trade.